-For example, the current view of the site from single-family residences located to the north and northeast of the project site (Figures 3f through 3g) are of the school buildings, athletic fields, and associated lighting.
-The current view from apartments and commercial businesses located west of the project site (Figures 3b through 3d) are also dominated by the school buildings, athletic fields, and associated lighting.
+For example, the current view of the site from single-family residences located to the north and northeast of the project site (Figures 4f through 4g) are of the school buildings, athletic fields, and associated lighting.
+The current view from apartments and commercial businesses located west of the project site (Figures 4b through 4d) are also dominated by the school buildings, athletic fields, and associated lighting.
 After construction of the project, the view of the site from these locations would be of a newer school building that is taller but similar in height and scale.
-The current view of the site from the residences located south of the project site is of the stadium, stadium parking, and the classroom building (Figure 3h).
+The current view of the site from the residences located south of the project site is of the stadium, stadium parking, and the classroom building (Figure 4h).
 After construction of the project, the view from these residences would be of the same stadium, a new building in the background, and relocated parking lots at the southeast of the project site.

 Athletic Field Lighting: The existing 80-ft and 95-ft poles at the baseball and softball fields would be retained, as constructions allows, and upgraded to LED lights.
 A new practice field in the northeast corner of the site is proposed to be constructed with four 60-ft lights for school use only and would not add public use.
-Two of the existing 95-ft tall football field light poles are being relocated due to placement of the new school building.
+Two of the existing 95-ft tall football field light poles are being relocated due to placement of the new school bleachers (Figure 3).

-The upgrades to LED lighting, relocation of several poles, or new installation of lighting at the new practice field is not expected to alter or obstruct SEPA-protected views, and would be similar to existing views (see Figures 3b through 3f, and Figures 3g and 3h).
+The upgrades to LED lighting, relocation of several poles, or new installation of lighting at the new practice field is not expected to alter or obstruct SEPA-protected views, and would be similar to existing views (see Figures 4b through 4f, and Figures 4g and 4h).